-- 1 8 Tips to Stop your Adsense Account from getting banned
+- 1 8 Tips to Stop Adsense Account from getting banned

-8 Tips to Stop your Adsense Account from getting banned
+8 Tips to Stop Adsense Account from getting banned

 Never publish Copied content